XpiritBV/ContainerWorkshop-Docs/Lab8-Security.md

 miClientId=aaaaaaaa-192c-4f43-8e59-aaaaaaaa
 ```

-If you come back here later, but you don't remember the principalId, don't worry.
+If you come back here later, but you don't remember the `principalId`, don't worry.
 You can get it by running `az identity show`:

 ```
 az identity show -g ContainerWorkshop -n PodRunnerIdentity